Investment in Gemstones with Jeffery Bergman

 Interviewer: Well, that’s what a lot of the Chinese buyers are doing for this reason.
 They’re buying these super, super expensive fancy diamonds and some other colored stones. [inaudible 00:09:39] or untreated rubies and sapphires for the same reason, I believe.

-Interviewer: So for some of the people here, we would like to know, to invest into extra fine gemstones, which type of strategy should we follow?
-Should we follow a Warren Buffet sort of a strategy where we are having a longterm growth, or are we supposed to follow a Peter Lynch, which is a growth and recovery, or is it supposed to be a Benjamin Graham, which is a value-based proposition?
+Interviewer: So for some of the people here, we would like to know, to invest in extra fine gemstones, which type of strategy should we follow?
+Should we follow a Warren Buffet sort of a strategy where we are having long-term growth, or are we supposed to follow a Peter Lynch, which is a growth and recovery, or is it supposed to be a Benjamin Graham, which is a value-based proposition?
 What is your take?

 Interviewer: Yeah, that’s right.
 That’s right.
 So when you talk about rubies, sapphires, and emeralds, those are also in terms of a trader.
 Are those also a good investment for a long-term, or does the strategy change for someone who’s a trader, a gemstone trader?
 How does it work?

 Jeffery Bergman: Well it depends on what your market is.
 You have, certainly, a better profit margin with, I hate to use the word semiprecious, but everyone understands what I’m talking about.
 You have a higher profit margin with semiprecious.
 But certainly for long-term market demand, if you’re buying nice quality rubies, sapphires, and emeralds, these are the mainstay of the trade.
 This is the backbone of the trade.
 They probably make up, I’m just guessing, but I would say rubies and emeralds and sapphires probably make up at least 60-70% of the [inaudible 00:13:25] business around the world.
 So I don’t think you can go wrong focusing on those three.